aws-samples/data-perimeter-policy-examples/service_specific_guidance/README.md

 Based on your risk-mitigation strategy, determine which of these control types to apply for additional considerations outlined in each service-specific document.

 When AWS services make calls to other services on your behalf, you might need to review service-specific guidance for all services in use to implement appropriate controls.
-For example, when using services that stores data using your Amazon S3 buckets, consider implementing data perimeter controls for Amazon S3 by consulting S3-specific guidance for comprehensive control coverage.
+For example, when using services that store data using your Amazon S3 buckets, consider implementing data perimeter controls for Amazon S3 by consulting S3-specific guidance for comprehensive control coverage.